-This risk relates to the risk of damage to the Vhi brand and loss of customers, the risk of detriment to customers and impairment to the Company's business model, reputation and financial condition and the risk that the Company's actions adversely affect its customers.
+This risk relates to the risk of damage to the Vhi brand and loss of customers, the risk of detriment to customers and impairment to Vhi Insurance's business model, reputation and financial condition and the risk that Vhi Insurance's actions adversely affect its customers.
 Culture is managed actively by the EMT and monitored by the Risk Management Function.